-- b.
-Abdominal cavity

-- c.
-Pelvic cavity area near reproductive and urinary systems

-- 5. Four P's of wound packing

-- a.
-Peel gauze off the roll

-- b.
-Push gauze into wound against bleeding vessel

-- c.
-Pile gauze above the level of the skin

-- d.
-Pressure dressing over top of the wound

-- C. Making a simple wound packing practice arm

-- 1. Why a practice tool is necessary

-- 2. How it helps students

-- VII.
-Lifts and carries

-- A. Fireman's carry

-- B. Two man carry

-- 1. Fore and aft

-- 2. Side by side

-- C. Shoulder or belt

-- D. Shoulder drag

-- E. Use of soft litters

-- VIII.
-CPR/BLS for Healthcare Provider

-- A. CPR based on 2015 American Heart Association BLS for Health Care workers

-- B. Chain of survival

-- 1. Recognize cardiac emergency

-- 2. Activation of EMS

-- 3. Early use of CPR

-- 4. Rapid Defibrillation

-- 5. Effective Advanced Life support

-- 6. Post Cardiac arrest care

-- C. No reassessment

-- 1. Continue until advanced medical aid arrives and relieves you

-- 2. Until true signs of life

-- a.
-Watch for agonal gasps and spasms

-- D. "Recoil" of the heart during compressions

-- 1. Allow full fill of heart chambers for maximum efficiency

-- E. Airway protective barriers

-- 1. Mouth to mouth

-- 2. Mouth to mask (one way valve)

-- 3. Bag valve mask

-- a.
-Recommended for two or more rescuers

-- b.
-Two hand technique

-- c.
-Slowsqueeze vs speed and volume

-- F. One rescuer and two rescuer CPR

-- 1. One person

-- a.
-30-2

-- 2. Two rescuer

-- a.
-Airway is held open during compressions

-- b.
-Infant and Child Changes

-- 1. 15-2

-- 2. Increases respiratory input to match higher respiratory rates

-- c.
-Second rescuer should always begin on chest compressions

-- 1. Stronger and most effective

-- 3. Adult

-- 4. Child

-- 5. Infant

-- 6. Differences in Child and Infant

-- a.
-Witness vs unwitnessed

-- b.
-Two rescuer considerations

-- c.
-Infant check for response and Pulse check at the brachial artery

-- G. Airway obstructions
+A. Fireman's carry B. Two man carry 1.
+Fore and aft 2.
+Side by side C. Shoulder or belt D. Shoulder drag E. Use of soft litters VIII.
+CPR/BLS for Healthcare Providers A. CPR based on the 2015 American Heart Association BLS for Health Care workers B. Chain of survival 1.
+Recognize cardiac emergency 2.
+Activation of EMS 3.
+Early use of CPR 4.
+Rapid Defibrillation 5.
+Effective Advanced Life support 6.
+Post Cardiac arrest care C. No reassessment 1.
+Continue until advanced medical aid arrives and relieves you 2.
+Until true signs of life a.
+Watch for agonal gasps and spasms D. "Recoil" of the heart during compressions 1.
+Allow full fill of heart chambers for maximum efficiency E. Airway protective barriers 1.
+Mouth to mouth

+2. Mouth to mask (one-way valve) 3.
+Bag valve mask a.
+Recommended for two or more rescuers b.
+Two-hand technique c.
+Slowsqueeze vs speed and volume F. One rescuer and two-rescuer CPR 1.
+One rescuer a.
+30-2 2.
+Two rescuer a.
+Airway is held open during compressions b.
+Infant and Child Changes 1.
+15-2 2.
+Increases respiratory input to match higher respiratory rates c.
+Second rescuer should always begin chest compressions 1.
+Stronger and most effective 3.
+Adult 4.
+Child 5.
+Infant 6.
+Differences in Child and Infant a.
+Witness vs unwitnessed b.
+Two rescuer considerations c.
+Infant check for response and Pulse check at the brachial artery G. Airway obstructions

 - 1. Adult

 - a.
 Conscious

 - b.
 Unconscious

 - 2. Child

 - a.
 Considerations in size

 - 3. Infant

 - a.
 5 back slaps to 5 chest compressions

 - b.
 Gravity to rescuer advantage

-- K. Breathing difficulties including asthma and COPD
+IX.
+Breathing difficulties including asthma and COPD

 - A. Assisting with Albuterol inhalers

-- 1. Cannot administer inhaler
+- 1. Cannot administer an inhaler

-- B. COPD have patient sit up to ease breathing
+- B. COPD have the patient sit up to ease breathing

-- X. Assisted Naloxone
+X. Assisted Naloxone

 - A. Narcotic antagonist in case of overdose

 - 1. Nasal spray

-- 2. Auto injector
+- 2. Auto-injector

-- 3. Officer may assist per title 22
+- 3. Officer may assist per Title 22

 - a.
-Officer may administer if approved by local EMSA director
+Officer may administer if approved by the local EMSA director

-- 4. May result in immediate violent reaction - XI.
-Dental emergencies - A. Maintain airway - 1.
-If airway obstructed consider nasal airway a.
-Must be approved by local EMSA director - B. Transport tooth in moist dressing for possible reinsertion - 1.
-Prevent contamination
+- 4. May result in an immediate violent reaction

+XI.
+Dental emergencies

+- A. Maintain airway - 1.
+If the airway obstructed consider the nasal airway - a.
+Must be approved by local EMSA director - B. Transport tooth in moist dressing for possible reinsertion

+1. Prevent contamination